 The homemade speculoos cookie butter was an awesome surprise.
-Originally made it for a filling for a chocolate speculoos cake, and I fell in love at how easy it is to make.
+Originally made it for a filling for a chocolate speculoos cake, and I fell in love with how easy it is to make.
 The actual recipe had some butter and heavy cream, but I went without and it turned out fine.
 Evaporated milk made it very smooth and creamy, and added in extra spices and salt to taste.
-Could’t stop eating the pure cookie butter, and its very versatile in pastry creams or buttercream in this case.
+Couldn’t stop eating the pure cookie butter, and it’s very versatile in pastry creams or buttercream.

-The sloth was inspired by..
-I don’t even know, but I found sloths are cute and remind me of my sister when she’s nua-ing at home.
-(Her actual animal is a pig though from the zodaic but sloth seems more..
-Christmassy.. maybe :p) I piped it on using a Swiss Meringiue Buttercream, which is more stable in Singapore Heat.
-The actual coating of the cake was a American based buttercream, which I can flavor using pure dark cocoa and it’s less sweet with a nice bite (tastes less buttery).
+The sloth was inspired by… I don’t even know, sloths are cute and reminded me of my sister when she’s nua-ing at home.
+I piped it on using a Swiss Meringiue Buttercream, which is more stable in Singapore Heat.
+The actual coating of the cake was an American-based buttercream, which I can flavor using pure dark cocoa.
+It’s also less sweet, less buttery with a nice bite.
 All of the decorations were swiss meringue buttercream based – colored with charcoal powder for the black parts!
 I used a round piping tip as well as a small star tip for the feathers.

 Enjoy!
 Keep chilled, then leave outside for ~10 min out of the fridge before serving to let the buttercream soften just so slightly before eating! 🙂

 |Dark Brown Sugar Swiss Roll cake adapted from Okashi Treats: Sweet Treats Made with Love

 40g cake flour